BeamNG/BeamNGpy/README.md

 Usage of BeamNGpy requires BeamNG.tech to be installed.
 Builds of BeamNG.tech are made available for non-commercial use upon request using [this form][2].
 For commercial use, contact us at [licensing@beamng.gmbh][3].
-Once downloaded (and extracted, depending on whether or no BeamNG.tech was obtained as a `.zip`), you can set an environment variable `BNG_HOME` to where BeamNG.tech can be run from, or provide a path to the BeamNGpy library during initialization.
+Once downloaded, you can use the environment variable `BNG_HOME` to where BeamNG.tech can be run from, or provide a path to the BeamNGpy library during initialization.